xtuml/bridgepoint/doc-internal/review-minutes/MSD_weekly_minutes.md

 their own model compiler this week.

 **Dean  -**
 SAAB is planning to upgrade to the latest BridgePoint from 3.7.
-This has been prompted by the addition of a long- awaited feature ,?, and by increased Verifier performance.
+This has been prompted by the addition of a few long- awaited features; inter project constants, enhanced association handling in the Explorer tree and by increased Verifier performance.
 Per Johnsson is actively working on xtUML.org creating editor enhancements.
 He expects others to begin personal projects before long.

 ### Customer Support Status
 **Robert -**